cloudevents/sdk-go/RELEASING.md

    Then push the changes to the `release-x.y` branch.

-   Or do it manualy with the following:
+   Or do it manually with the following:

    1. Update the each protocol to use the new release rather than the replace directive in their `go mod` files.
 Example for `stan`: